Skip to main content

 • Video profile (recommended)

-Students are required to choose one of the next six prompts to respond to.
+Students are also required to choose one of the seven prompts to respond to.

 Video Profile: UChicago allows students to submit a two-minute video in place of a traditional college interview, which is not part of the university’s application process.
 The production quality of the video is not nearly as important as its content—students should share their thoughts and perspective on their specific potential to contribute to UChicago.
-The video profile isn’t required, but it is “recommended” and candidates serious about attending the university are strongly encouraged to create and submit one.
+The video profile isn’t required, but it is “recommended,” and candidates committed to attending the university are strongly encouraged to create and submit one.

 Supplemental Materials: Students applying to UChicago may submit supplemental materials that highlight a significant talent, passion, or achievement.
-Supplemental materials cover a host of fields and materials including creative writing projects, performances, research projects, and business plans.
+Supplemental materials cover a host of fields and materials, including:

 When Will You Hear Back?